-The basic process of recombinant DNA technology revolves around DNA activity in the synthesis of protein.
+The basic process of recombinant DNA technology involves manipulating an organism’s DNA and thus altering the proteins being produced (see Chapter 10).
 During this synthesis, DNA provides the genetic code for the placement of amino acids in proteins.
 By intervening in this process, scientists can change the nature of the DNA, thereby changing the nature of the protein expressed by that DNA.
 By inserting genes into the genome of an organism, the scientist can induce the organism to produce a protein it does not normally produce.

 Another common method for inserting DNA into cells is to use plasmids, which are small loops of DNA in the cytoplasm of bacterial cells.
-Working with a plasmid is much easier than working with a chromosome, so plasmids are often the carriers, orvectors, of DNA.
-Plasmids can be isolated, recombined with foreign DNA, then inserted into cells where they multiply as the cells multiply.
+Working with a plasmid is much easier than working with a chromosome, so plasmids are often the carriers, or vectors, of DNA.
+Plasmids can be isolated, recombined with foreign DNA, and then inserted into cells where they multiply as the cells multiply.

 Interest in recombinant DNA and biotechnology heightened considerably during the 1960s and 1970s with the discovery of restriction enzymes.
 These enzymes catalyze the opening of a DNA molecule at a “restricted” point, regardless of the source of the DNA.
 Figure 11-1 shows that a human DNA molecule is opened at a certain site by the restriction enzyme EcoRI (upper left), and the desired DNA fragment is isolated (lower left).
 Plasmid DNA is treated with the same enzyme and opened.
 The DNA fragment is spliced into the plasmid to produce the recombinant DNA molecule.

 Figure 11-1 Construction of a recombinant DNA molecule.